aloussase/AlexandriaApp/README.md

 <h1 align=center>Alexandria</h1>

-Alexandria is a free and open source application for downloading and converting EBooks.
+Alexandria is an open source application for downloading and converting EBooks.

 **Features:**